-In Twitter, click your profile photo in the top right corner of the screen, then click Settings and privacy.
-You’ll see a menu on the left side of the screen with various categories of settings.
+In Twitter, click More on the left side of the screen, then click Settings and privacy.
+You’ll see a menu with various categories of settings.
 We’ll go through them in order.
 Be sure to click the Save changes button at the bottom of each screen.

-Click Review your login verification methods.
-Confirm your password, then you’ll see the Login verification page.
-Click Set up for each option that you’d like to enable.
-I recommend Mobile security key with the Authy or Google Authenticator apps.
-If you have a security key, enable that option (I like the YubiKey).
+Click Login verification.
+Check the box for Login verification.
+Check the box for each verification method that you’d like to enable.
+I recommend Mobile security app with the Authy or Google Authenticator apps.
+If you have a security key, enable that option (I like the YubiKey – Amazon aff. link).
 Text messages can be spoofed and intercepted, so it’s better to use the mobile security app or security key options than the text message option.

-Click Get backup code.
+Click Backup code.
 Save the backup code somewhere secure; I use the Notes field of the entry in LastPass.

 Learn more in How & Why to Use Two-Factor Authentication.

-Delete location information: I recommend clicking this to remove location info from your past tweets.
+Delete all location information: I recommend clicking this to remove location info from your past tweets.

-Direct Messages: I like to uncheck Send/Receive read receipts.
+Show read receipts: I like to uncheck this.
 I’m not a fan of read receipts in any messaging platform, because I don’t like people knowing when I’ve read their message.
 Not only does it reveal behavioral patterns about when you check messages, it also causes people to judge you based on how quickly you reply.

-Click the Birthday.
-Next to these fields are visibility settings.
-I strongly recommend you set the visibility for these fields to Only you.
-If you insist on showing your birthday, set the visibility for the month and day to something other than Public, but leave the year as Only you.
+Next to Birth date, click Edit.
+I strongly that you click Remove birth date to completely remove it from your profile.
+If you insist on showing your birthday, set the visibility for Month and day to something other than Public, but leave the year as Only you.
 Learn more.

 Using Twitter Safely